ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-7-geoMaps.md

 avg_unemp_claims = merged_df.groupby('name', as_index=False)['total_claims'].mean()
 ```

-The code above will do an SQL-like GROUP BY on county name, while aggregating the total claims column.
+The code above will perform an SQL-like GROUP BY on county name, while aggregating the total claims column to the mean of the column.
 The resulting dataframe should look like this:

 ![dataframeExample](./images//dataframe_example.png)

-To map this, we will be using the Folium package; specifically, the ```folium.Choropleth``` function.
+To map this specific data, we will be using the Folium package; specifically, the ```folium.Choropleth``` function.

 The Choropleth function needs two primary inputs, one to the data, in a series, list, array or dataframe object, and another to a geojson file, or any file that contains coordinate information.
 If you plan on plotting by a specific feature, a third input is necessary - ```key_on```.